What is Online Reputation Management? Everything You Need to Know for 2024

 How to Get Your Customers to Leave a Review

-• You’ll be able to create a small pop-up every time somebody visits your website, asking them to leave a review.
+- You’ll be able to create a small pop-up every time somebody visits your website, asking them to leave a review.
 Make it as simple as possible.
 Provide related links, and always thank them at the end of the message.
 Also, consider not sending them to platforms requiring too much effort, such as sign-ups, private details, etc.

-• Set up an incentive program, but not for Google.
+- Set up an incentive program, but not for Google.
 That is against their guidelines.

 Managing Negative Online Reputation Reviews

-Quickly run through the next platforms:
+Quickly run through the following platforms:

-• Google My Business
+- Google My Business

-• Trustpilot, Feefo, Review.io, or similar (don’t forget that some of these review sites can collect reviews even for those who don’t subscribe)
+- Trustpilot, Feefo, Review.io, or similar (don’t forget that some of these review sites can collect reviews even for those who don’t subscribe)

-Tips on how to Respond to Negative Online Reviews
+Tips on How to Respond to Negative Online Reviews

-Based on research from RightNow, 34% of customers will remove their original bad reviews as soon as they hear back from the business.
+According to research from RightNow, 34% of customers will remove their original bad reviews as soon as they hear back from the business.

 Here are some tips about how to reply to a negative review/comment: